Illinois 2018-19 5Essentials Survey:

 - Ambitious Instruction: Classes are academically demanding and engage students by emphasizing the application of knowledge.

-The 5Essentials Survey is taken by all prekindergarten through 12th-grade teachers and all sixth- through 12th-grade students and usually requires no more than 30 minutes to complete.
+The 5Essentials Survey is taken by all prekindergarten through 12th-grade teachers and all fourth- through 12th-grade students and usually requires no more than 30 minutes to complete.
 The information collected through the survey is rigorously reviewed and analyzed to generate a 5Essentials Report for each school.
 The 5Essentials Report includes a breakdown of teacher and student responses and, most importantly, provides a comprehensive picture of the school environment based on five essential areas critical for school improvement in a meaningful context of similar and successful schools.